SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Workato

-Best for: Rapid implementations and citizen integrator teams.
+Best for: Fast implementations and citizen integrator teams.

-Workato combines iPaaS with automation (similar to Zapier but enterprise).
+Workato combines iPaaS with automation (similar to Zapier but enterprise-grade).
 Its low-code approach enables:

 - Pre-built SAP connectors (S/4HANA, Business One, ECC)